-Create a directory on the remote endpoint
+Create a directory on the remote machine.

-Parameters dir_name (str) - New directory name
+dir name (str): The new directory name.

-CbLRSessionBase.walk (top, topdown=True, onerror=None, followlinks=False)
+CbLRSessionBase.walk(top, topdown=True, onerror=None, followlinks=False)

-Perform a full directory walk with recursion into subdirectories
+Perform a full directory walk with recursion into subdirectories on the remote machine.

+'''

-''' with c.select(Sensor, 1).lr_session() as lr_session: ... for entry in lr_session.walk(directory_name): ... print(entry) ('C:\temp\', [u'dir1', u'dir2'], [u'file1.txt']) '''
+Example: >>> with c.select(Sensor, 1).lr_session() as lr_session: ... for entry in lr_session.walk(directory_name): ... print(entry) ('C:\temp\', [u'dir1', u'dir2'], [u'file1.txt'])

+'''

-- top (str) Directory to recurse - topdown (bool) if True, start output from top level directory - onerror (bool) Callback if an error occurs.
-This function is called with one argument (the exception that occurred) - followlinks (bool) Follow symbolic links
+top (str): Directory to recurse on. topdown (bool): If True, start output from top level directory. onerror (func): Callback if an error occurs.
+This function is called with one argument (the exception that occurred).

+followlinks (bool): True to follow symbolic links.